stacks-network/docs/docs/stacks-academy/btc-connection.md

 Second, it needs a completely trustless, decentralized two-way peg between the Stacks chain and Bitcoin, so that end users only have to send Bitcoin to an address, have things happen on the Stacks side, and have Bitcoin returned to them.

-These issues are currently being addresse with sBTC and the Stacks Nakamoto Release, both of which you can [read about on Stacks' website](https://www.stacks.co/learn/sbtc).
+These issues are currently being addressed with sBTC and the Stacks Nakamoto Release, both of which you can [read about on Stacks' website](https://www.stacks.co/learn/sbtc).

 ## Bitcoin-First Applications in the Wild